2020 - October, Latest news

-At this time of year people take part in all kinds of celebrations, many of which involve fireworks, bonfires and candles.
+At this time of year, people take part in all kinds of celebrations, many of which involve fireworks, bonfires, lamps and candles.

 Site candles and lamps away from things that might catch fire, like curtains, greeting cards, ribbons and other decorations.
-Ensure matches and lighters are returned to a safe place once candles have been lit.
-And be sure to put candles out when you leave the room.
-Never leave them unattended and make sure they're put out completely at night.
+Be aware of the placement of pumpkins and place them away from any decorations or costumes that can catch.
+Be sure to put candles out when you leave the room and you may want to consider using battery-operated candles or glow sticks.

 Build bonfires away from things that might catch fire, like fences, sheds, foliage and buildings.
 Keep it to a manageable size and evenly built, so that it collapses inwards as it burns and take care when standing near one because even clothes labelled 'low flammability' are a risk if you get too close.
 Always check for hedgehogs and other wildlife before lighting your bonfire and never use paraffin or petrol on a bonfire or leave bonfires unattended.
 Lastly please make sure that the bonfire is out and the surroundings are made safe before leaving.